 Contrary to popular belief, you can create fabulously productive, bio-diversity rich areas in small spaces.
 They can create extremely important “green corridors” for wildlife.
 As most of us have small gardens they can make a really BIG impact, both visually and in relation to food growing and wildlife havens.
 We love to involve people in this transforming process too, as confidence soon grows alongside the garden.

-We helped Chanelle understand which areas would be the most productive in her garden (South facing fence area) and how to create wildlife havens.
+Together we helped Chanelle understand which areas would be the most productive in her garden (South facing fence area) and how to create wildlife havens.
 We decided together that her front garden would make a stunning wild-flower meadow in miniature and that raised beds either side of the pathway to her front door would look beautiful.
 We also decided we could plant live willow to create a lovely rustic green archway too.

 See how you can help this and our other projects here.